enkidevs/curriculum/SQL/DQL/joins/multiple-joins.md

 In the Pokémon database you can find multiple intermediate tables, usually named `table1_table2`: for the `pokemon` and `type` tables, the intermediate one is named `pokemon_type`.
 Same goes for `pokemon`, `move` and `pokemon_move`.

-A single JOIN is simple to achieve: take a table, use the magic word (`type JOIN`), specify the second table and choose a joining field.
-However, you can also join multiple tables together.

 The syntax is this:
 ```SQL
 SELECT pokemon.name, type.name